Spin identification of the mono-Z$^{\prime}$ resonance in muon-pair production at the ILC with simulated electron-positron collisions at $\sqrt{s}$ = 500 GeV: Introduction

 This analysis investigates light neutral gauge bosons (Z$^{\prime}$) with masses up to 100 GeV, utilizing the light vector (LV) simplified model within a mono-Z$^{\prime}$ framework \cite{R1} at the ILC.
 We examine simulated electron-positron collisions at the ILC, maintaining a center of mass energy of 500 GeV and an integrated luminosity of 4 ab$^{-1}$.
 In the following sections, we consistently apply an electron beam polarization of 80\% and a positron beam polarization of 30\%, as outlined in the ILC Snowmass Report \cite{ILCSnowmass}.
 Our focus lies on dimuon events resulting from Z$^{\prime}$ decay, along with large missing transverse energy that is associated with dark matter.

-This paper is structured as follows: Section \ref{section:CS} introduces the Collins-Soper frame and the cos$\theta_{\text{CS}}$ variable for Drell-Yan events.
+This paper is structured as follows: Section \ref{section:CS} introduces the Collins-Soper frame and the cos$\theta_{\text{CS}}$ variable for Z boson events.
 Section \ref{section:model} presents the theoretical framework of the mono-Z$^{\prime}$ portal model.
 In section \ref{section:MCandDat}, we discuss the simulation techniques for signal and SM background samples.
 Section \ref{section:AnSelection} covers the selection cuts and analysis strategy.
+Background reduction is discussed in Section \ref{section:BkgReduction}.
 Finally, sections \ref{section:Results} and \ref{section:Summary} present the results and summary of the analysis.